SelviAr/SQLforTesters/README.md

 # SQLforTesters
-This is SQL code snippets
+This is my SQL code snippets

 ##Table of Contents